MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/create-edit-lead-sales.md

 ---
-title: "Create or edit a lead (Dynamics 365 for Sales) | MicrosoftDocs"
+title: "Create or edit a lead (Dynamics 365 for Customer Engagement for Sales) | MicrosoftDocs"
 description: "Use leads to track business prospects that you haven't yet qualified."
 keywords: "lead, qualify, sales process, activities" ms.date: 04/01/2018